KJK Capital Luxembourg S.A.– EU Sustainable Finance Disclosure Regulation

 Such sustainability risks are integrated into the investment decision-making and risk monitoring to the extent that they represent potential or actual material risks and/or opportunities to maximize the long-term risk-adjusted returns.

-KJK Management S.A. has an ESG policy and process approved by the board of directors, who also monitor the effectiveness of the policy.
-Furthermore, KJK Management S.A. has been a signatory of United Nations Principles of Responsible Investment (UNPRI) since April 2018.
+KJK Capital Luxembourg S.A. has an ESG policy and process approved by the board of directors, who also monitor the effectiveness of the policy.
+Furthermore, KJK Capital Luxembourg S.A. has been a signatory of United Nations Principles of Responsible Investment (UNPRI) since April 2018.

 No consideration of sustainability adverse impacts